Texas: Geology

 Texas is the southernmost part of the Great Plains, which ends in the south against the folded Sierra Madre Occidental of Mexico.
 The continental crust forms a stable Mesoproterozoic craton which changes across a broad continental margin and transitional crust into true oceanic crust of the Gulf of Mexico.
 The oldest rocks in Texas date from the Mesoproterozoic and are about 1,600 million years old.

-These Precambrian igneous and metamorphic rocks underlie most of the state, and are exposed in three places: Llano uplift, Van Horn, and the Franklin Mountains, near El Paso.
-Sedimentary rocks overlay most of these ancient rocks.
-The oldest sediments were deposited on the flanks of a rifted continental margin, or passive margin that developed during Cambrian time.

-This margin existed until Laurasia and Gondwana collided in the Pennsylvanian subperiod to form Pangea.
-This is the buried crest of the Appalachian Mountains–Ouachita Mountains zone of Pennsylvanian continental collision.
-This orogenic crest is today buried beneath the Dallas–Waco–Austin–San Antonio trend.
+The margin created by the continental crust existed until Laurasia and Gondwana collided in the Pennsylvanian subperiod to form Pangea.

-The late Paleozoic mountains collapsed as rifting in the Jurassic period began to open the Gulf of Mexico.
 Pangea began to break up in the Triassic, but seafloor spreading to form the Gulf of Mexico occurred only in the mid- and late Jurassic.
 The shoreline shifted again to the eastern margin of the state and the Gulf of Mexico's passive margin began to form.
 Today 9 to 12 mi of sediments are buried beneath the Texas continental shelf and a large proportion of remaining US oil reserves are here.
-At the start of its formation, the incipient Gulf of Mexico basin was restricted and seawater often evaporated completely to form thick evaporite deposits of Jurassic age.
+The incipient Gulf of Mexico basin was restricted and seawater often evaporated completely to form thick evaporite deposits of Jurassic age.
 These salt deposits formed salt dome diapirs, and are found in East Texas along the Gulf coast.

 East Texas outcrops consist of Cretaceous and Paleogene sediments which contain important deposits of Eocene lignite.
 The Mississippian and Pennsylvanian sediments in the north; Permian sediments in the west; and Cretaceous sediments in the east, along the Gulf coast and out on the Texas continental shelf contain oil.
 Oligocene volcanic rocks are found in far west Texas in the Big Bend area.
 A blanket of Miocene sediments known as the Ogallala formation in the western high plains region is an important aquifer.
 Located far from an active plate tectonic boundary, Texas has no volcanoes and few earthquakes.